BrendonMadison/GPUP/README.md

 1.)
 Multivariate normal initial states for electron and positron beams (.C file)
 2.)
 Turning on and off beamstrahlung
 3.)
 Compiling multiple runs into one result file (.f file)
 4.)
-Calculating mean and uncertainties of the results with a latex table output (.py file)
+Calculating mean and uncertainties of the results with a latex table output (.py file though the .tex file misprints some characters...)
 5.)
 Calculate p-values of run statistics when compared to a "vanilla" run (Run 5060)
 6.)
 Shell script to automatically submit analysis job after GuineaPig jobs are done.
 Thus is entirely automatic.